Optimize long tasks

 When you use scheduler.yield(), task execution picks up where it left off even after the yield point.

-The benefit of scheduler.yield() is continuation, which means that if you yield in the middle of a set of tasks, the other scheduled tasks will continue in the same order after the yield point.
-This avoids code from third-party scripts from usurping the order of your code's execution.
+The benefit of scheduler.yield() is continuation, which means that if you yield in the middle of a set of tasks, the other scheduled tasks continue in the same order after the yield point.
+This prevents third-party scripts from taking control of the order your code executes in.

 Conclusion

 Managing tasks is challenging, but doing so helps your page respond more quickly to user interactions.
-There's no one single piece of advice for managing and prioritizing tasks.
-Rather, it's a number of different techniques.
+There are a variety of techniques for managing and prioritizing tasks depending on your use case.
 To reiterate, these are the main things you'll want to consider when managing tasks:

 • Yield to the main thread for critical, user-facing tasks.